- 1 1/2 pounds sweet potatoes

 - 2 to 3 tablespoons milk

-- In a large mixing bowl, toss the sweet potatoes with the oil, salt, and pepper.
-Put them on a baking sheet and roast until tender, about 1 1/2 hours.
+In a large mixing bowl, toss the sweet potatoes with the oil and transfer them to a baking sheet and roast until tender, about 1 1/2 hours.
 Remove from the oven and let cool completely.

-- In a large mixing bowl, combine the flour, salt, and 2 teaspoons of the granulated sugar.
+In a large mixing bowl, combine the flour, sugar, salt, and baking powder together.
 Add the shortening and work it in with your hands until the mixture resembles coarse crumbs.
-Add the ice water, 1 tablespoon at a time, working it in with your hands.
-Add only as much as you need to make a smooth ball.
+In a small bowl whisk the egg and milk together.
+Gradually add the egg mixture to the flour mixture, working to make a smooth dough.
 Wrap the dough in plastic wrap and refrigerate for at least 30 minutes.

-- Heat 4 inches of oil in a large, heavy pot or electric fryer to 360ºF.
+Heat 4 inches of oil in a large, heavy pot or electric fryer to 360ºF.
 Fry the pies, 2 or 3 at a time, until golden brown, turning them once.
 Remove the pies and drain on paper towels.
-Sprinkle with the remaining 2 teaspoons granulated sugar.
+Sprinkle generously with granulated sugar.

-- Combine the confectioners’ sugar, the milk, and the remaining splash of bourbon in a medium-size mixing bowl and mix until smooth.
+Combine the confectioners’ sugar, the milk, and the remaining splash of bourbon in a small mixing bowl and mix until smooth.
 Drizzle over the hot pies and serve immediately.